filipizydorczyk/deck-rest-api/README.md

 -   `composer build` - will delete previous build and push new one
 -   `composer test` - will run unit tests (need to run `composer update` first to have unit tests dependencies)

+In order to pass tets you need to have created nextcloud container from project docker compose since controller tests will do calls to actuall nextcloud instance.
+Tests for services are being tested with mocks so these will work either way.

 Watch that you have to have [deck](https://github.com/nextcloud/deck) app installed and enabled in order to get this api working.
 Otherwise any request will return **424 Failed Dependency** error.

 To tests endpoints with postman you can download [postman collection file](./docs/deck-rest-api.postman_collection.json)